MSC - Certified Sustainable Seafood

 When you choose certified sustainable seafood products that feature the MSC blue fish label, you are helping to end overfishing.
 Sustainable fishing means leaving enough fish in the ocean, respecting habitats, and ensuring people who depend on fishing can maintain their livelihood.
 This, in turn, helps our ecosystem.
 Each product purchased supports well-managed, sustainable fisheries working hard to protect the marine environment.

 Vital Pet Life is committed to provide quality products for our pets and at the same time, joining our community in helping our planet.
-Our Fish oil for dogs is MSC certified 100% sustainable by the Marine Stewardship Council (MSC).
+Our Fish oil for dogs is MSC certified 100% sustainable by the Marine Stewardship Council (MSC)

 Let’s do our part by only purchasing sustainable seafood.
 Sustainable seafood supports healthy oceans.
 Next time you go shopping for your seafood, be sure to look for the MSC blue fish symbol!